 The days of having limited choices when it comes to selecting archery hunting clothing are long gone.
 I grew up in the era of blue jeans and heavy cotton jackets that accompanied most hunters in their hunting exploits.
 Hunting apparel back than was heavy, had poor insulation, very little performance, and was usually faced off with rudimentary camo patterns which provided very poor concealment.
 Over the last couple decades the advancements in concealment technology, and performance fabrics have reached unparalleled heights, and hunters and outdoorsmen around the globe are the beneficiary of these amazing advancements.

-With so many choices of hunting clothing to choose from, what constitutes quality hunting apparel?
+With so many choices of hunting clothing to choose from, what constitutes high quality hunting apparel?
 This is a pretty broad question and really depends on what type of hunting you will be doing, but generally speaking you want to select camo clothing that is light weight, provides concealment consistent with the habitat where you hunt, and has a heap of performance qualities and features we have come to expect in our gear.
 This article is a basic exploration of the features you want to look for when selecting quality hunting camo.

 Light Weight Hunting Clothing